SamAusk/EDC_WIL/README.md

 3. footer.php represents the footer of the webpage.
 Which include the website that could be useful to the user to find more information.

 4. main.php represents the main parts of the projects.
 Including Searchable database functionality and some link form more information.
+Which includes info.php for more information under the filter feature

 5. test.php is the file that assemble all the 4 parts of source code together.
 Which includes the link of the style sheet icon.

-This project is still implemented in test file until the final submission.

-Working on security
+PHP Unit has been included to test the functionality and usability to the database of the website.